timothymeyers/NoOpsAccelerator/src/bicep/overlays/management-services/readme.md

-# Module: NoOps Accelerator - Management Services
+# Overlays: Management Services

 ## Overview

 NoOps Accelerator management services overlays are module templates that can be deployed to extend an existing Platform Landing Zones or Enclave.

 ## Management Services Explanations